 3. Use Grandma’s Rule Of Discipline

-What this means is that, instead of outright pointing out negative behavior and consequences, it might be more effective to frame things as an incentive.
+This means that, instead of outright pointing out negative behavior and consequences, it might be more effective to frame things as an incentive.

 A good example is phrasing something like, “You’re not allowed to play video games unless you do your homework”, to, “You can go and play video games as soon as you’re done with your homework”.

-It’s a simple shift in how you phrase things but can have a huge effect on how your child responds.
+It’s a simple shift in how you phrase things but can greatly affect how your child responds.
 This is because you’re teaching your child that kind behavior yields a positive response.

 4. Focus And Determination